Tussen Tunnel

 The Tussen Tunnel (Tussentunnelen) is a 2840 m long road tunnel located on County Road 64 in Møre og Romsdal county, Norway.
 The tunnel goes through the mountain Tussen and connects Hustadvika Municipality (near the village of Malme) and Molde Municipality (just north of the town of Molde), and it cuts off about 7 km from the old road that goes through a valley around the mountain.
 The tunnel has 5,000 daily vehicles.
 The tunnel was scheduled to be paid off by 2013.

 History

-The tunnel opened on 13 October 1990 to shorten the trip on County Road 64 from Fræna (now part of Hustadvika) to Molde municipalities; however, the tunnel was privately owned.
+The tunnel opened on 13 October 1990 to shorten the trip on County Road 64 from Fræna Municipality (now part of Hustadvika) to Molde Municipality; however, the tunnel was privately owned.
 The tunnel was originally not officially part of the county road.
 The tunnel was owned by Tusten Tunnelselskap AS, which was owned by several local municipalities and banks.

 The tunnel was closed for renovation from 15 February to 16 July 2010.
 During this time, the Norwegian Public Roads Administration upgraded the road and took over the ownership and operation of the tunnel.
 The upgrades included replacement of all electro-technical equipment, including lights, ventilation, fire equipment; and the laying of new asphalt.